Mary-Dulany James: Political positions

 While in the Maryland House of Delegates, James was considered a moderate to conservative Democrat.
 In January 2012, she formed a Blue Dog caucus in the state legislature along with other centrist Democratic members of the Maryland House of Delegates.

 Energy

 In February 2013, James voted for a bill that would allow a surcharge of up to $2 a month on residential natural gas bills to pay for new pipelines and distribution system upgrades.
 The bill passed the Maryland House of Delegates by a vote of 119-18, and later passed the state senate by a vote of 34-13.

 Gun control

 During the 2013 legislative session, James was one of 18 Democratic state delegates to vote against the Firearm Safety Act of 2013, a bill that placed restrictions on firearm purchases and magazine capacity in semi-automatic rifles.

 Healthcare

-In April 2014, James expressed concerns regarding the state's overhaul of its health exchange to adopt technology from the Connecticut's health exchange program, saying that there were "huge budgetary implications" in switching to the Connecticut model.
+In April 2014, James expressed concerns regarding the state's overhaul of its health exchange to adopt technology from Connecticut's health exchange program, saying that there were "huge budgetary implications" in switching to the Connecticut model.

+Redistricting

+In November 2025, James said she would consider a bill to redraw Maryland's congressional districts in response to Republican mid-decade redistricting efforts in various red states, but added that her vote would depend on the maps being proposed and that she considered mid-decade redistricting overall to be risky.
+She supports drawing her legislative district into a congressional district that included Western Shore counties around Baltimore instead of including it in a district including counties on the Eastern Shore of Maryland.